SaraVieira/styled-loaders/Readme.md

 Loaders Built with Preact and Styled Components ready for your next project because no one deserves to have to writes loadings all the time.

+If you are looking for a React version you can find one [here](https://github.com/saisandeepvaddi) by the awesome [Sai Sandeep Vaddi](https://github.com/saisandeepvaddi)

 Credits and inspiration also belong heavily to the awesome work at  [SpinKit](http://tobiasahlin.com/spinkit/)

 As I work on more projects over time more and more loaders will be added here.